 Samsung HW-950T review: Verdict

-The Samsung HW-Q905T has a huge amount to recommend it.
+The Samsung HW-Q905T has a huge amount going for it.
 The scale of its sound is impressive, as are its surround-sound credentials.
-It gives a more convincing impression of overhead sound that almost any other soundbar too, but then it comprises four boxes, so it doesn’t have that much of an excuse not to.
+It gives a more convincing impression of overhead sound than almost any other soundbar too, but then it comprises four boxes, so it doesn’t have that much of an excuse not to.

 Those four boxes deliver a fair bit more dexterity of sound than most single soundbars are capable of, too.
 The lack of nuance to the lower frequencies is a shame, though, as is the latent pointy-ness at the opposite end of the frequency range.
 It may not be quite perfect, but the HW-Q950T is a diverting option, and an extremely effective home cinema upgrade in the most crucial ways.